timichal/morana/README.md

 Morana is a stab at a roguelite made in Go.
-Set in near future, our hero sets to explore the tower of Morana filled with robots and mysterious metallic contructs.
-Reaching the top will reveal the tower's secrets; failing will pave the way for the hero's successors.
+Our hero sets to explore the tower of Morana.
+Hilarity ensues.